hilbertp/hypermvp/README.md

 # **HyperMVP**
 HyperMVP is a Python-based project designed to process, analyze, and clean data related to the German energy control market, particularly focusing on aFRR (automatic frequency restoration reserve) and provider data.
+This is the first software step to a great project that will allow us to harnesh free energy from the power grid to mine Bitcoin or to produce Hydrogen or similar.
+The transmission grid providers even pay us for the service of balancing the power grid as the same time.
+Triple win!

 ## **Features**
 - Structured data storage in directories for raw, processed, and output data (`data/`).